cyberscribe/tapoetry/README.md

 ## Dependencies

  * This plugin requires that [wp-mvc](http://wpmvc.org/) be installed from either the [plugin repository](https://wordpress.org/plugins/wp-mvc/) or from [github](https://github.com/tombenner/wp-mvc) and be activated in order to work.
+ * This plugin also requires [php gd](https://php.net/manual/en/book.image.php) to render banner and splash screen images
+ * This plugin utilises the Utopia font by Adobe, which comes standard with many operating systems but should not be used to generate images without a valid license

 ## See It In Action